PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Hyperparameters

 The gain $g_K$ varies across benchmarks: ${\sim}$0.40 for BiasBios, 1.10--6.00 for CounterFact, and 0.05--0.30 for Pronoun Change, reflecting different steering intensities per task.
-The variance retention threshold $\gamma$ is high for Qwen3 but lower for Gemma3.
+The variance retention threshold $\gamma$ is on average higher for Qwen3 than for Gemma3.
 On \gemmaB{} (Pronoun Change), $g_K = -0.30$; see Section~\ref{sec:limitations} for discussion.